iqtree/iqtree.github.io/doc/Concordance-Factor.md

 __Minh B.Q., Hahn M.W., Lanfear R.__ (2020) New methods to calculate concordance factors for phylogenomic datasets. _Molecular Biology and Evolution_, 37:2727–2733. <https://doi.org/10.1093/molbev/msaa106>

->**NOTE**: For this feature please use IQ-TREE version 2!
+For sCF we recommend that you use the more accurate version of sCF based on maximum likelihood (`--scfl` option instead of `--scf`) that is available since IQ-TREE v2.2.2.
+In that case please cite:

+__Mo Y.K., Lanfear R., Hahn M.W., and Minh B.Q.__ (2022) Updated site concordance factors minimize effects of homoplasy and taxon sampling. _Bioinformatics_, in press. <https://doi.org/10.1093/bioinformatics/btac741>

-> See [very nice tips on how to use and interpret concordance factors](http://www.robertlanfear.com/blog/files/concordance_factors.html) by Rob Lanfear.
+> HINT: See [very nice tips on how to use and interpret concordance factors](http://www.robertlanfear.com/blog/files/concordance_factors.html) written by Rob Lanfear.
 {: .tip}

 Inferring species tree